Mummy Time: How much time do UK mums get to themselves?

 How much time do mums spend running around after their families everyday?

-As part of the research, we asked mothers how long they spend doing daily tasks, such as cooking, cleaning, taking their child(ren) to activities, and shopping for the household.
+As part of the research, we asked mothers how long they spend doing daily tasks, such as cooking, cleaning, taking their children to activities, and organising their household.

 From our findings, it’s clear to see why there is a lack of me-time available, as on average, mothers spend:

-The results found that on average, mums are spending an astounding 4 hours and 24 minutes per day running around after their families.
+This alone totals up to mums spending an astounding 4 hours and 49 minutes per day running around after their families.

 How do mothers balance work and life?

-From our research, it was revealed that over half (52%) of mums surveyed said they find it difficult to balance working and being a mother.
+From our research, it was revealed that almost half (46%) of mums surveyed said they find it difficult to balance working and being a mother.

 Dealing with mum guilt and parental burnout